meesvandongen/just-one-cf/docs/technical-architecture.md

 - `end-session`: Terminate the entire session
 - `end-set`: End the current set early
 - `end-round`: Skip the current word/round
-- `kick-player`: Remove a player from the session
+- `remove-player`: Remove a player from the session
 - `next-round`: Force advance to the next word
 - `pass-word`: Allow skipping a difficult word
 - `pause-game`/`resume-game`: Temporarily halt/continue progression